peanutcocktail/cube/README.md

 This will process the `.obj` file located at `./outputs/output.obj` and prints the tokenized representation as well as exports the mesh reconstructed from the token indices.

+### Hardware Requirements

+We have tested our model on:
+* Nvidia H100 GPU
+* Nvidia A100 GPU
+* Nvidia Geforce 3080
+* Apple Silicon M2-4 Chips.

+We recommend using a GPU with at least 24GB of VRAM available when using `--fast-inference` (or `EngineFast`) and 16GB otherwise.

 ### Code Usage

 We have designed a minimalist API that allows the use this repo as a Python library: